Chase Ultimate Rewards (UR) Points: Everything You Need to Know

 - Not combining points: Remember to transfer Freedom points to your Sapphire card before redeeming.
 Do not redeem Freedom points as statement credits at 1 cpp when they could be worth 1.5x+ through the Sapphire portal.

-How to Value Your Credit Card Points in 2026
+Transfer Partner Guide: Where to Send Your Points in 2026